Meivazhi: Tapas/Penance

-As per the scripture Aadhi Maanmiyam, After Meivazhi Salai Andavargal had tended to Sheep for a year as per his Satguru's command, his satguru directed Meivazhi Salai Andavargal to observe severe Penance or Tapas in a cave on the western side of Thiruparankundram hill (near Madurai), which he carried out.
-After 12 years of Penance, under the wakefulness and near-starvation diet of Prickly pear, Meivazhi Salai Andavargal is stated to have acquired all the divine symbols (sannadams) – such as Udukai, Trishula, Shankhu, Sudarshana Chakra, Villu, Vaal, Gada (mace), Angusam, Paasam, Modhagam, Vel and finally the “Kilnamam" (Crescent moon), stated to be visible in his sacred palms.
-The Crescent moon is stated to be the ultimate divine symbol, used by the Meivazhi followers as their religion's symbol.
+As per the scripture Aadhi Maanmiyam, after Meivazhi Salai Andavargal had tended to Sheep for a year as per his satguru's command, his satguru directed Meivazhi Salai Andavargal to observe severe penance or tapas in a cave on the western side of Thiruparankundram hill (near Madurai), which he carried out.
+After 12 years of penance, under the wakefulness and near-starvation diet of Prickly pear, Meivazhi Salai Andavargal is stated to have acquired all the divine symbols (sannadams) – such as Udukai, Trishula, Shankhu, Sudarshana Chakra, Villu, Vaal, Gada (mace), Angusam, Paasam, Modhagam, Vel and finally the "Kilnamam" (Crescent moon), stated to be visible in his sacred palms.
+The Crescent moon is considered the ultimate divine symbol and is used by Meivazhi followers as their religion's emblem.

-The acquiring of the ultimate divine symbol Crescent Moon on his palm, by Meivazhi Salai Aandavargal, is commemorated by the Meivazhi followers, by celebrating the festival of “(Tamil: கோடாயுத சன்னதத் திருக்காப்பு கங்கநத் திருநாள் Kodaayudha Sannathath Thirukkappu Kangganath Thirunall) in the month of Vaikasi (June).
+The acquisition of the ultimate divine symbol, the Crescent Moon on his palm, by Meivazhi Salai Aandavargal, is commemorated by the Meivazhi followers by celebrating the festival of "(Tamil: கோடாயுத சன்னதத் திருக்காப்பு கங்கநத் திருநாள் Kodaayudha Sannathath Thirukkappu Kangganath Thirunall) in the month of Vaikasi (June).

 The Beginning of Meivazhi

-When Shri Thanigai Mani Piran understood that his disciple Meivazhi Salai Andavargal was fully endowed with wit and power, he christened Salai Andavargal as “Maarganadhar” and directed Meivazhi Salai Andavargal to return to the world to undertake the divine mission of redeeming the seekers of truth from the bondage of ignorance and illusion and persuaded Meivazhi Salai Andavargal to proceed forward alone in his holy mission.
+When Shri Thanigai Mani Piran realized that his disciple, Meivazhi Salai Andavargal, was fully endowed with wit and power, he christened Andavargal "Maarganadhar".
+He directed Meivazhi Salai Andavargal to return to the world to undertake the divine mission of redeeming seekers of truth from the bondage of ignorance and illusion.
+He persuaded him to proceed alone in his holy mission.

-Initially, cladding himself in a saffron robe, Meivazhi Salai Andavargal, preached to sanyasis and saints, but thereupon he understood that most of the sanyasis were impostors not because of their ignorance, but deliberation to loot innocent people's money for satisfying their lust and hunger.
-Finally, Andavargal gave up the garb of sanyasi and took to preaching family people engaged in worldly occupations.
+Initially, clad in a saffron robe, Meivazhi Salai Andavargal preached to sanyasis and saints, but he soon realized that most of the sanyasis were impostors, not because of ignorance, but because of deliberate attempts to loot innocent people's money to satisfy their lust and hunger.
+Finally, Andavargal gave up the garb of a sanyasi and took to preaching to family people engaged in worldly occupations.

 The Rajagambeeram Ashram

-The First Meivazhi sabha was started at Rajagambeeram village in Sivaganga district, Tamil Nadu in 1901.
-However, it is stated that the Hindu priests, Moslem Imams and Christian Padres heard about his doctrine with dismay and persecuted Salai Andavargal, forcing him to flee Rajagambiram.
+The First Meivazhi sabha was held in Rajagambeeram village in Sivaganga district, Tamil Nadu, in 1901.
+However, it is stated that the Hindu priests, Moslem Imams, and Christian Padres heard about his doctrine with dismay and persecuted Salai Andavargal, forcing him to flee Rajagambiram.

 The Meivazhi sabha was subsequently started in Tiruppattur, a panchayat town in Sivaganga district, Tamil Nadu.
-Even at Tiruppattur, it is stated that the persecution had continued for a time, but had soon ended, as men began coming in large numbers to hear his teachings, and from small beginnings, the number of followers gradually increased, year by year.
-At Tiruppattur, he married Panimathi Nachiyar as per his Satguru's wish.
+Even at Tiruppattur, it is stated that the persecution had continued for a time but soon ended, as men began to come in large numbers to hear his teachings, and from small beginnings, the number of followers gradually increased year by year.
+At Tiruppattur, he married Panimathi Nachiyar as per his satguru's wish.
 Thereafter, Salai Andavargal and Shri Thanigai Mani Piran permanently parted ways.

 The Meivazhi Sabha was formally registered as a Society on 19.06.1933.